 - —The RADIUS and NAS IP address will originate from a single IP address representing the site.
 Enter the for the site.

-After you configure an Employee network and save its settings for the first time, a toggle switch appears in the Employee Details page indicating the network is currently().
-Use this switch to enable or disable the employee network.
+After you configure an Employee network and save its settings for the first time, an Active checkbox appears in the Employee Details page indicating the network is currently.
+Use this checkbox to enable or disable the employee network.